oyusipenko/DS-A/01-Big-O-Notation/README.md

    - Evaluate third-party code for efficiency
    - Make informed decisions about dependencies

-## 🚀 Learning Path

-For the most effective learning experience:

-1. Start with the theory section, especially the introduction and complexity classes
-2. Review the implementation examples to see actual code with different complexities
-3. Practice with the basic exercises and check solutions
-4. Challenge yourself with timed exercises to build speed
-5. Study interview questions and strategies
-6. Apply your knowledge to the real-world examples in the applications section
-7. Explore advanced topics like the complex algorithm analysis

 ## 📘 Additional Resources

 - [Big-O Cheat Sheet](https://www.bigocheatsheet.com/) - Visual reference for common algorithms
 - [Algorithm Visualizations](https://visualgo.net/) - Interactive visualizations of algorithms and data structures
-- [Interview Prep Guide](./practice/README.md) - Detailed study plan for technical interviews

 ---